pytorch/torchtune/docs/source/deep_dives/recipe_deepdive.rst

 Config and CLI parsing using :code:`parse`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We provide a convenient decorator :func:`~torchtune.config._parse.parse` that wraps your recipe to enable running from the command-line with :code:`tune` with config and CLI override parsing.
+We provide a convenient decorator :func:`~torchtune.config.parse` that wraps your recipe to enable running from the command-line with :code:`tune` with config and CLI override parsing.